AshimThapa/Python-Excel-Script/README.md

 Save the file as new excel file.
 This script eliminates the day to day entry of hundreds of data to cells on excel.

+the code here generates auto toll notice for 13 motorways in Australai.